luomus/laji-api/diary.md

 ## Areas

 * Areas have `countryCodeISOnumeric` property.
 It's in the result from triplestore, I don't see why we would filter it out.
+* `/areas` `type` param is deprecated.
+It's renamed to `areaType`, and the values are actual Qnames from https://schema.laji.fi/alt/ML.areaTypeEnum.

 ## Information